sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 > NOTE: These values will work for a standard docker-compose deployment of Sourcegraph.
 If you've customized your deployment (e.g., using an external database service), you will have to modify the environment variables accordingly.

-To execute the database migrations independently, run the following command (substituting in the version you'd like to migrate to):
+To execute the database migrations independently, run the following commands:

 1. Check the current migration versions of all three databases:
     ```bash